mlange-42/git-igitt/README.md

 > C:/path/to/git-igitt/git-igitt
 > ```

-If the git-igitt is started inside a Git repository's folder, this repository will be displayed.
+If git-igitt is started inside a Git repository's folder, this repository will be displayed.
 Otherwise, a file dialog will appear that let's you select a repository.

 **Branching models**